hivdb/Gene_to_Sequences/doc/Subtree_Sampling.md

 3. a tree of the entire sequences (.tre) (.pdf)

-4. a tree of the entire sequences with cluster ids defined by a cutoff (.tre)
+4. a tree of the entire sequences annotated with cluster ids defined by a cutoff (.tre)

 5. a fasta sequence file containing sampled sequences (.txt)